 In addition to glycogen, the liver also stores fat-soluble vitamins and minerals such as copper and iron, and releases them into the blood when needed.

 The liver also plays an important role in the metabolism of proteins.
-The liver cells change the amino acids in the foods we eat so that they can be used to produce energy, or make carbohydrates or fats for the body.
-A substance called ammonia is a by-product of this process which can be toxic to the body in large amounts.
-In order to prevent the ammonia from increasing to “toxic” levels, the liver cells convert the ammonia to a much less toxic substance called urea which is released into the blood.
+The liver cells change the amino acids in the foods we eat so that they can be used to produce energy or make carbohydrates or fats for the body.
+A substance called ammonia is a by-product of this process, which can be toxic to the body in large amounts.
+To prevent the ammonia from increasing to “toxic” levels, the liver cells convert the ammonia to a much less toxic substance called urea which is released into the blood.
 Urea is then transported to the kidneys and passes out of the body through urine.

 The liver also controls the synthesis and removal of cholesterol in the body, which has a crucial role in the production of hormones.